kdheepak/taskwarrior-tui/docs/configuration/advanced.md

 # Advanced configuration

+`taskwarrior-tui` parses the output of `task show` to get configuration data.
+This allows `taskwarrior-tui` to use the same defaults as `taskwarrior` and configure additional options as required.

 ## `taskrc` config file options:

 Other `taskwarrior-tui` configuration options are possible using the user defined attribute feature of `taskwarrior`.